JONBUB-SUK/DEEP_LEARNING_NANODEGREE_project1.Predicting_Bike_Sharing_patterns/README_for_portfolio.md

 ## 3. Details

-Firstly, we need to preprocess data
+Firstly, I need to preprocess data

-We don't have to use all of data we have
+I don't have to use all of data I have

-So we have to check what important variables is, and devide into three parts (train, validation, test)
+So I have to check what important variables is, and devide into three parts (train, validation, test)

-Secondly, we will use preprocessed data to predict result
+Secondly, I will use preprocessed data to predict result

-We have to decide the architecture of NeuralNet, size, loss function, ...
+I have to decide the architecture of NeuralNet, size, loss function, ...

 I had to spend much time to tuning hyperparameters like learning rate, number of epochs, size of hidden nodes